Farenheith/strict-mocha-describers/README.md

 # strict-mocha-describers

-The implementation of describers strongly oriented for the methods that will be tested
+The implementation of describers and assertions strongly oriented for the methods that will be tested

 ## How it works